This summary highlights fishery-independent sampling program catch data collected at eight sampling locations.

 straight line, resulting in 20 traps sampled at each of the eight locations.

 Researchers service the traps every two weeks by counting the catch, determining each crab’s sex and assessing individuals for injuries.
 They also take measurements for carapace width and claw length, and determine whether claws are original or regenerated.
-Additionally, during each sampling event, FWRI staff measures bottom-water temperature, salinity, pH, conductivity and dissolved oxygen at each station.
+Additionally, during each sampling event, FWRI staff measures bottom-water temperature, salinity, conductivity and dissolved oxygen at each station.
 Each month, the traps are scraped and cleaned of any fouling organisms such as barnacles, algae, hydroids, tunicates and bryozoans.
-Juveniles that have settled on the outside of the traps are counted and measured.
+Juveniles stone crabs that have settled on the outside of the traps are also counted.

 Pre-season Catch Data